BuildOnViction/docs/docs/masternode/node-status-sync.md

 ---

 First, from the command line of the node, run the below commands.
-The first two commands show if tomo is running, what its name is, what its docker ID is, and its Coinbase address (WALLET1 Operating Wallet).
+The first two commands show if the `tomo` binary is running, what its name is, what its docker ID is, and its Coinbase address.
-The Help command shows other available tmn commands.
+The Help command shows other available `tmn` commands.
 These do not reflect that the node is synchronized with the network, nor that it is a masternode, nor that it is getting rewards.

 ```shell